Calculate current per phase from 3-phase power, line voltage and power factor, or split total current evenly across 1, 2 or 3 phases.

 The following steps outline how to calculate the Current Per Phase.

-1. First, determine the total current (amps).
+1. First, determine the total current (amps) as the sum of the phase currents.

 2. Next, determine the number of phases.

-3. Next, gather the formula from above = CPP = TC / P.
+3. Next, gather the formula from above: CPP = TC / P.

 4. Finally, calculate the Current Per Phase.